- the services we provide to you through long-distance-dating.com

 - Other Information Entered By You: We and Automattic may also collect other information that you enter on long-distance-dating.com – such as a contact form submission, a search query, or site registration.

-This site and Automattic also automatically collect some information about our visitors.
+This site and other parties also automatically collect some information about our visitors.
 We’ve listed examples below:

 - Technical Data from a Visitor’s Computer and Etcetera: Automattic collect the information that web browsers, mobile devices, and servers typically make available about visitors to a site, such as the IP address, browser type, unique device identifiers, language preference, referring site, the date and time of access, operating system, and mobile network information.